Netflix/falcor/documentation/datasources.md

 ### The get Method

-The get Method on the DataSource interface executes the abstract JSON Graph get operation on the DataSource's associated JSON Graph object.
+The `get` method on the DataSource interface executes the abstract JSON Graph get operation on the DataSource's associated JSON Graph object.

 ~~~js
 interface DataSource {